gchrupala/supervision/thesis.rst

 - See http://grzegorz.chrupala.me/#section5 for some examples of good MSc theses.
 - Consider learning and using the Latex typesetting system to prepare your thesis.
-- The thesis length should be around 15000 words.
+- The thesis length should be maximum 15000 words.
 - A thesis typically has structure similar to this:

   - **Introduction** - explain briefly what your research questions are,